Mande-Bharath/jarvis/README.md

-it`s an intresting realtime ai model
+it`s an intresting realtime ai model.